You may have sung mantras in a yoga class or heard someone saying this phrase is my mantra. So, what are mantras?

 Frequently Asked Questions

 Sanskrit mantras are those written in the Sanskrit language.
-You will find them in Hinduism and Vedic tradition and in Yoga.
-Learn more
+You will find them in Hinduism, the Vedic tradition and Yoga.

-Mantra beads or mala is a string of beads or garland to count the repetitions during your mantra chanting.
-Learn more
+Mantra beads or mala is a string of beads to count the mantra chanting repetitions.